Seller's Tips: How to Offer a Multiple-purchase Discount to Your eBay Buyers When Your Listings Offer Free Shipping!

-One issue with finding less expensive shipping methods is that while the postal service offers several priority mail options including flat and regional mail boxes, not everything will fit in those boxes.
-Also, the prices aren't necessary any less expensive.
+One issue with finding less expensive shipping methods is that while the postal service offers several priority mail options including flat and regional mailboxes, not everything will fit in those boxes.
+Also, the prices aren't necessarily any less expensive.

-Domestic shipping (including Alaska and Hawaii), is $12.35 for a flat-rate box (but the box pre-printed by the post office many not be big enough).
+Domestic shipping (including Alaska and Hawaii), is $12.35 for a flat-rate box (but the box pre-printed by the post office may not be big enough).

 Likewise, regional rate shipping to Hawaii varies by three different size boxes.